-A location map and an aerial overview of the proposed works are shown in Figure 1-1 and Figure 1-2.
-Photographs of the alignment are provided in the Flora and Fauna and Aboriginal Cultural Heritage assessments provided in Appendix B and D. Detailed plans of the works are provided in Appendix E.
+A location map and an aerial overview of the proposed works are shown in Figure 1.1 and Figure 1.2.
+Photographs of the works area are provided in the Flora and Fauna and Aboriginal Cultural Heritage assessments provided in Appendix B and D. Detailed plans of the reticulation network alignments are provided in Appendix E.